-3. The origin of Shi'ism
+The origins of Shi'ism

-Occasionally certain peopie, because, of mis-information or ill-intention, make it appear as if Shi'ism is something other than the religion promulgated by Muhammad upon whom be blessings and peace-, the great leader of the Islamic world, and that Shi'ism came into being in later centuries.
+Occasionally, certain people, because, of misinformation or ill-intention, make it appear as if Shi'ism is something other than the religion promulgated by Muhammad upon whom be blessings and peace, the great leader of the Islamic world, and that Shi'ism came into being in later centuries.

-The truth is that Shi'ism is nothing but Islam and Shi'ites consider as unworthy and without authority anything that has the least conflict with the religion of the Prophet of Islam upon whom be blessings and peace-and the Quran.
+The truth is that Shi'ism is nothing but Islam and Shi'ites consider as unworthy and without authority anything that has the least conflict with the religion of the Prophet of Islam upon whom be blessings and peace, and the Quran.

-Altogether it must be remembered that the Shi'ism is not a special religion vis-a-vis Islam about whose origin one could debate.
-Shi'ism from its own point of view is none other than the sacred religion of Islam itself as founded by the Holy Prophet, Muhammad ibn 'Abdullah, (upon whom be peace).
+Al together it must be remembered that the Shi'ism is not a special religion vis-a-vis Islam about whose origin one could debate.
+Shi'ism from its own point of view is none other than the sacred religion of Islam itself as founded by the Holy Prophet, Muhammad Ibn Abdullah (s.a.w.w.).
 Only Shi'ism believes that the best means to know Islam and the teachings of the Prophet is through his family who were the closest to him and were brought up in the atmosphere of revelation.
-Therefore the date of origin of Shi'ism is same as Islam itself.
+Therefore the date or origin of Shi'ism is same as Islam itself.

-The Quran, according to Shi'ism, is the most important untouched source of Islam which has reached us without any ehange from the Prophet.
-For this reason the Quran is made the criterion and means of judgment of the authenticity of falsehood of sayings which have reached us from the great leaders of religions, the means to judge between authentic sayings and those that are forged.
+The Quran, according to Shi'ism, is the most important untouched source of Islam which has reached us without any change from the Prophet.
+For this reason the Quran is made the criterion and means of judgement of the authenticity of falsehood of sayings which have reached us from the great leaders of religions, the means to judge between authentic sayings and those that are forged.

 Any saying that has been handed down, if it accords with the Quran is acceptable and if not is rejected.

-Taking these truths into view, there is no need to remind people that Shi'ism begins with the first instance when the revelation descended upon the Prophet of Islam.
+Taking these truths into view, there is no need to remind people that Shi'ism begins with the first instance when the revelation described upon the Prophet of Islam.

-4. The Shi'ites and other Muslims
+The Shi'ites and other Muslims

 What distinguishes the Shi'ites from other Muslims?
 The answer to this question is clear.
 The first point that distinguishes the Shi'ites from Sunnis is the question of succession to the Prophet.
-Shi'ism believes that the position of succession and vice-gerency (Caliphate) of the Prophet is a sacred and responsible function which like that of prophethood itself must be designated by God.
+Shi'ism believes that the position of succession and vice-gerency (Caliphate) of the Prophet is a sacred and responsible function which like that of Prophet-hood itself must be designated by God.
 A person who occupies this position is called the Imam.
-The first Imam who was chosen by God through the prophet was 'Ali (upon whom be peace).
-After him eleven other members of the family of the Prophet were chosen for his position,
+The first Imam who was chosen by God through the Prophet was Ali (a.s.).
+After him eleven other members of the family of the Prophet were chosen for his position.

-\ The first of them is 'Ali ibn Abi Talib-(upon whom be peace).\ 'Ali was the cousin and son-in-law of the Prophet and according to the confession of the scholars of Islam the most learned, selfsacrificing and courageous of the companions of the Prophet.
+"The first of them is Ali Ibn Abi Talib (a.s.)."
+Ali (a.s.) was the cousin and son in-law of the Prophet and according to the confession of the scholars of Islam the most learned, self-sacrificing and courageous of the companions of the Prophet.
 He was the first man to accept the faith and never separated from the Prophet throughout his life.

-During the last year of his life the Prophet, while returning from pilgrimage to Medina in a place called Ghadir-e-Khum, officially designated 'Ali as his successor before a large gathering of Muslims,
+During the last year of his life the Prophet, while returning from pilgrimage to Medina in a place called Ghadir-e-Khum, officially designated Ali (a.s.) as his successor before a large gathering of Muslims.